nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	<tbody>
 	  <tr>
 		<td><b>TPP</b></td>
-		<td>Incomplete dates will be returned with the incomplete element missing - for example, dates may be returned as 2008 or Apr 2009.
+		<td>Incomplete dates will be returned with the incomplete element missing, for example, dates may be returned as 2008 or Apr 2009.
 For the chronology, incomplete elements are treated as the first day of the month and first month of the year respectively.</td>
 	  </tr>
 	  <tr>
 		<td><b>EMIS</b></td>
-		<td>N/A</td>
+		<td>Incomplete dates will be returned with the incomplete element missing - for example, dates may be returned as 2008 or Apr 2009.</td>
 	  </tr>
 	  <tr>
 		<td><b>Vision</b></td>
-		<td>N/A</td>
+		<td>Not known</td>
 	  </tr>
 	  <tr>
 		<td><b>Microtest</b></td>
-		<td>Incomplete elements of a date will be returned as the first day of the month or the first month of the year as applicable - for example, a date entered as ??/??/2011 will be returned as 01 Jan 2011.</td>
+		<td>Incomplete elements of a date will be returned as the first day of the month or the first month of the year as applicable e.g. a date entered as ??/??/2011 will be returned as 01 Jan 2011.</td>
 	  </tr>
 	</tbody>
 </table>

-## HTML view business rules and content banner variances ##
+## Business rules and content banner variances ##

+The following sections give details of variances in how providers populate the HTML view sections and their subsections and the banner messages they provide to inform users.
+As the Summary view contains subsections of the listed views it has not been listed to avoid duplication.

 ### Encounters ###